Hiring Freshers: Should We Require a Year Commitment in Appointment Letters to Reduce Attrition?

 Jayalatheesh

-Dear All, We need to hire candidates for a department,so most of the time freshers.
-We are planning to opt for an apprenticeship/Trainee.
+Dear All, we need to hire candidates for a department, mostly freshers.
+We are planning to opt for an apprenticeship/trainee.

-I researched, that for an apprenticeship, it should be a regular process. we need to hire apprentices regularly.
-But this will be a concern if fewer projects.
+I researched that for an apprenticeship, it should be a regular process.
+We need to hire apprentices regularly.
+However, this may be a concern if there are fewer projects.

-Can we include a clause in the appointment letter that they need to work for 1 year to get the confirmation letter.
-This is to reduce the attrition.
-Please advise
+Can we include a clause in the appointment letter stating that they need to work for 1 year to receive the confirmation letter?
+This is to reduce attrition.
+Please advise.

 KK!HR

-Usage of the term Apprentice has legal connotations, primarily they have to be apprentice as per the Apprentices Act 1961 and there is a prescribed method of training to be followed.
+Usage of the term "Apprentice" has legal connotations; primarily, they have to be apprentices as per the Apprentices Act 1961, and there is a prescribed method of training to be followed.
 This does not seem to be the case.
-You can call them as Trainees.
+You can refer to them as "Trainees."

-In the appointment order you can specify that at the end of one year training the trainees will be considered for regular appointment (as Probationer/confirmed employee).
-It is not likely that this will help in containing attrition.
+In the appointment order, you can specify that at the end of one year of training, the trainees will be considered for regular appointment (as a Probationer/confirmed employee).
+It is unlikely that this will help in containing attrition.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute